Common Confusion Regarding Aviation SMS Training

 - In systems with manual training, all of the above points will need to be organized, prompted, and facilitated by a person or team;

-- In automated training, all of the above points are organized, prompted, and facilitated automatically.
+- In automated training, all of the above points are organized, prompted, and facilitated automatically by the integrated SMS training software.

 4 – Create End of Training Course Assessments

-End of training assessments should definitely be created in the event of automated training.
+End of training assessments should definitely be created when relying upon automated SMS training processes.
 These assessment tests:

-- Ensure participation by each employee in reviewing the training materials;
+- Ensure earnest participation by each employee in reviewing the training materials;

 - Allow you to track the effectiveness of training for each employee over time;